University campus in New Hampshire

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-UX Design Degree Programs in New Hampshire — Detailed School Profiles
+In-depth UX Design program profiles in New Hampshire

 At the associate's level, what sets Great Bay apart is its focus on user-centered design thinking applied to real community problems and small-business projects.
 Rather than abstract case studies, you'll partner with local New Hampshire organizations to redesign their digital experiences, building a portfolio that employers immediately recognize as legitimate work.
 The college's location in the Seacoast region connects you to a growing tech corridor with companies actively hiring associate-level designers.
 You'll graduate with both technical skills and the ability to articulate why your designs matter—a combination employers say many entry-level candidates lack.